Christianity in the 15th century: Italian Renaissance (1399–1599)

 The Italian Renaissance was a period of great cultural change and achievement, marked in Italy by a classical orientation and an increase of wealth through mercantile trade.
 The city of Rome, the Papacy, and the Papal States were all affected by the Renaissance.
 On the one hand, it was a time of great artistic patronage and architectural magnificence, where the Church supported such artists as Michelangelo, Brunelleschi, Bramante, Raphael, Fra Angelico, Donatello, and Leonardo da Vinci.
 On the other hand, wealthy Italian families often secured episcopal offices, including the papacy, for their own members, some of whom were known for immorality, such as Alexander VI and Sixtus IV.

-Scholasticism
+Scholasticism and Movements

 Scholastic theology continued to develop as the 13th century gave way to the fourteenth, becoming ever more complex and subtle in its distinctions and arguments.
 The 14th century saw in particular the rise to dominance of the nominalist or voluntarist theologies of men like William of Ockham.
 The 14th century was also a time in which movements of widely varying character worked for the reform of the institutional church, such as conciliarism, Lollardy and the Hussites.
 Spiritual movements such as the Devotio Moderna also flourished.